brnco/ucsb-src-microservices/README.md

 ## config
 config parses the microservices-config.ini file and returns a dictionary object that is accessible via dot notation, e.g. conf.cylinders.new_ingest rather than conf['cylinders']['new_ingest']. conf is declared globally in every script, this module is imported as rawconfig and conf = rawconfig.config() actually makes the conf dictionary.

+## ff
+ff does everything ffmpeg-related. principally, it uses the provided dictionary objects to construct strings that can be sent to ffmpeg. it also describes a framework ("ff.go") which runs the supplied ffmpeg string and returns true if successful, the error if unsuccessful

 ## logger
 logger is the handler for all logging functions.
 Generally, it makes logs for each script's full execution, linking sub-scripts to their parents via PIDs. logs are named "user-pid-timestamp.log"